S.O.A.B.: The Choir

 Each spring and autumn, during the birds’ migratory seasons, the namra takes hold of around 4000 Maltese trappers who long to sit in nature at dawn waiting for the songbirds.
-‘Namra’ is a Maltese word that is best described as meaning “a lifelong passion”; “a folly that appears all but incomprehensible to the casual observer”.
+‘Namra’ is a Maltese word best described as “a lifelong passion”; “a folly that appears all but incomprehensible to the casual observer”.

 Namra is believed to be inherited.